Random Sampling and Inference

 A free Pre-Algebra lesson from the “Statistics and Probability” unit, with a worked example and practice problems including step-by-step solutions.

 A random sample gives every member of the population an equal chance of being chosen — only random samples reliably represent the whole population.
 A biased sample over- or under-represents groups.
 To estimate a population total from a sample, set up a proportion: sample-count / sample-size = unknown / population.
+In Statistics and Probability, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn